SivaRajana/React_Projects/README.md

 # React_Project 1

-- Each branch in this repository contains different React Project
+# Each branch in this repository contains different React Project starting from basic to advanced
+- reachout to **rajana.iiitn@gmail.com** for any doubts or suggestion on this stuff.

 - Main Branch(Project_1) starts with a Very Basic Project, in which I mostly used functional components, stateManagement, props passing for parent & child communication and implemented child to parent communication, CSS modules, User validations and showed the appropriate error message via model.